robiamado/Quaternion-/README.md

 *Disclaimer: This is a didactive program and as such may contain limited features and/or bugs.*

 # Install
-- Use any C++ compiler to compile _quaternionPP.cpp_ or run the precompiled _quaternionPP.exe_ contained in .zip folder.
+- Use any C++ compiler to compile _quaternionPP.cpp_ or run the precompiled _quaternionPP.exe_ contained in .zip file.
+-
 # Description

 - Perform simple operations with quaternions (3-complex parts variables).